Skip to main content

 await this.request(method, url, queryParams, opts)

-Receiving an HTTP response to a request, the arguments specified are:
+Getting the HTTP response to a request, with the following arguments specified:

 • method - request method (GET, POST...)

-• queryParams - hash with get parameters or hash with the body of the post request
+• queryParams - a hash with GET parameters or a hash with the POST request body

 opts.check_content

-check_content: [ condition1, condition2, ...] - an array of conditions for checking the received content, if the check fails, the request will be repeated with a different proxy.
+check_content: [ condition1, condition2, ...] - an array of conditions to check the received content; if the check fails, the request will be repeated with a different proxy.

 Capabilities:

-• use of strings as conditions (search by string inclusion)
+• using strings as conditions (searching for string inclusion)

-• use of custom check functions, which are passed the data and headers of the response
+• using custom check functions to which the response data and headers are passed

-• you can set several different types of conditions at once
+• several different types of conditions can be specified at once

-• for logical negation, place the condition in an array, i.e., check_content: ['xxxx', [/yyyy/]] means that the request will be considered successful if the received data contains the substring xxxx and at the same time the regular expression /yyyy/ does not find matches on the page
+• for logical negation, enclose the condition in an array, i.e., check_content: ['xxxx', [/yyyy/]] means the request will be considered successful if the received data contains the substring xxxx and the regular expression /yyyy/ does not find matches on the page

-All checks listed in the array must pass for the request to be successful
+All checks specified in the array must pass for the request to be successful.

 Example (comments indicate what is needed for the request to be considered successful):